rragan/dust-motes/src/helpers/html/layout/README.md

 If either the title or main block was omitted, the default value from the base template will be output.

+If params are supplied on the @layout, then they can be referenced in the base template for substitution and in the definition blocks defining the subsitutions in the layout.

 ## Usage
 Depends on dustjs-helpers module to be loaded first since it defines the dust.helpers property.